SparkPost/support-docs/articles/faq/can-i-switch-to-old-plan.md

 ---
-title: "Can I buy or switch account to one of the old plans that don’t include support?"
+title: "Can I switch back to an old plan?"
-description: "We will no longer offer old pricing tiers once these changes take effect on August 17, 2017.
-Existing customers may stay on their current tier at the current price without the additional support options or they can move to a new sending tier."
+description: "When you switch to a new plan (either upgrade or downgrade), you won't be able to later switch back to an old plan that we no longer offer."
 ---

-We will no longer offer old pricing tiers once these changes take effect on August 17, 2017.
-Existing customers may stay on their current tier at the current price without the additional support options or they can move to a new sending tier.
+When you switch to a new plan (either upgrade or downgrade), you won't be able to later switch back to an old plan that we no longer offer.